-2. Introverts are good at keeping secrets
+2. Introverts are good at keeping secrets.

 When it comes to introverts vs extroverts, we are better at keeping secrets than any extrovert out there.
 Introverts analyze everything and think deeply before speaking.
 We strive to find balance and depth in our words which allows us to say only what we want to.
 Moreover, we spend more time alone to recharge ourselves and don’t usually seek approval from others to feel happy.

-3. Introverts are exceptional writers
+3. Introverts are exceptional writers.

 “Writing is something you do alone.
 It’s a profession for introverts who want to tell you a story but don’t want to make eye contact while doing it.” – John Green

 In any situation, whether in the workplace or in a social gathering, introverts tend to spend time alone, analyzing and processing information.
 This enables us to gain various insights and understand the thoughts and behaviors of others.
 With our understanding of varied perspectives, we can elegantly express our thoughts with our writings.

 Whether writing professionally or casually, introverts can craft fine pieces of literature easily as writing is often a better mode of communication for us than talking.
 Some of the greatest writers, namely, William Shakespeare, Emily Dickinson, J. K. Rowling, and J. R. R. Tolkien are introverts.

-4. Introverts are great problem solvers
+4. Introverts are great problem solvers.

 Introverts follow their hearts and intuitions when it comes to solving problems in life.
-Whenever we face any hardships of struggles, we tend to reflect and look inwards as we feel the answer to all our problems lies within us.
+Whenever we face any hardships or struggles, we tend to reflect and look inwards as we feel the answer to all our problems lies within us.
 We have gained this wisdom by being self-reliant all our lives and overcoming challenges on our own merits.

-5. Introverts are excellent leaders
+5. Introverts are excellent leaders.

 Introverts can be true leaders as they act in a calm and collected manner even under pressure.
 As we tend to prepare a lot before saying anything or taking any action, introverts have a poised and steady presence which makes their followers feel confident in their abilities to lead.
 Being empaths and good listeners, introverts understand the needs of others and are capable of getting people together to accomplish a task successfully and make necessary improvements.

 This makes them better leaders than extroverts who appear bossy and tend to give directions instead of leading their team.
 By reflecting repeatedly, introverts know how to stay focused on the goals of the group without getting distracted.
-An introvert always knows what is best for the group and if the team is led towards the right direction.
+An introvert always knows what is best for the group and if the team is led in the right direction.